ggmonx/CMPE-255-Sentiment-Analysis/README.md

 - This project's goal is to perform sentiment analysis on a labeled dataset of Amazon reviews

-- TODO: add scaling from helpfulness
+- TODO: add scaling from helpfulness, verify its efficacy

 # Download